mlegy/weather-app-compose-challenge/README.md

 ## :scroll: Description
 Weather App is a new way to look at the weather.
-It shows how is the weather today compared yesterday.<br />Is it colder by 2 degrees?
+It shows how is the weather today compared to yesterday.<br />Is it colder by 2 degrees?
 Is it warmer by 3 degrees or is it the same as yesterday?

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->